strimzi/proposals/035-cluster-wide-volume-usage-quota-managemnet.md

 - to have a predictable and consistent naming convention

 It would also make the deployment of an external metrics a requirement for the quota-plugin to function.

+### KIP-73

+KIP-73 is designed to protect client performance while cluster re-balancing exercises are taking place by limiting the bandwidth available to the replication traffic.
+This is not suitable for use in preventing out of storage issues as the bandwidth limit is configured as part of the partition re-assignment operation.
+As it applies a bandwidth limit it is configured in  `units per second` which is problematic for the quota plugin to determine a sensible value for as it should really be related to the expected rate at which data is purged from the tail of the partitions on the volume in question.
+KIP-73 bandwidth limits are only applied to a specific set of `partition` & `replica` pairs which would require the ability for the plugin to resolve the required pairs.